FeruzaShokirjonovna/tax-calculator/README.md

 ## Content

-* All text content written by Orifjonova Feruza.
+* All text content is written by Orifjonova Feruza.
-* Income tax return system online for individuals [Ministry of Finance] (https://www.bzst.de/EN/Businesses/Capital_Yield_Tax_Relief/electronic_filing_procedure/electronic_filing_procedure_node.html)
+* Income tax return system online for individuals researched from [Ministry of Finance](https://www.bzst.de/EN/Businesses/Capital_Yield_Tax_Relief/electronic_filing_procedure/electronic_filing_procedure_node.html)
 * Template for read.me provided by Code Institute (*with some additional changes that my mentor [Precious Ijege](https://www.linkedin.com/in/precious-ijege-908a00168/))* suggested.

 ## Technical